-* Students who are continuing from the previous term are permitted to be in residence in Oxford FOUR days following these dates for the Hilary Term and the Trinity Term respectively.
+* Two term students continuing from the previous term are permitted to be in residence in Oxford FOUR days after these dates for the Hilary Term and the Trinity Term respectively.

-+ Students participating for the combined Hilary and Trinity Terms are exempt from group tutorials and may begin their travel break one week earlier.
++ Students participating for the combined Hilary and Trinity Terms are exempt from group tutorials and may begin their travel break precisely TEN DAYS earlier.
 The final departure date indicated refers to ONE term students, two term students will depart in June.